raflisbv2/market-data/README.md

 ### Prerequisites
 *   Java 21 SDK
 *   Maven
-*   Docker (required for running Integration Tests via Testcontainers)
-*   A running Kafka instance (for running the app locally, unless using the integration test)
+*   A running Kafka instance (for running the app locally)

 ### Running the Application